 Georges River Council is part of the Our Energy Future program, to help residents reduce their energy bills, improve comfort levels and improve their environmental footprint.

-Our Energy Future provides up-to-date and impartial energy efficiency and renewable energy advice and support for households, businesses and council staff.
+Positive Charge provides up-to-date and impartial energy efficiency and renewable energy advice and support for households, businesses and council staff.
 So if you are a resident, business owner or council staff member in the Georges River municipality and need help managing your energy bills then please call our energy helpline during business hours, Mon-Fri on 1300 339 915 and/or sign up to our monthly e-news.

 Solar and planning permits